1

 /// Encodes `self` into `writer`.

-fn encode<W: Write>(&self, writer: &mut W) -> io::Result<()> where
+fn encode<W: Write>(&self, writer: &mut W) -> io::Result<()>

 Self: Sized;